Anti-Inflammatory Diet Plan →

 Why Drink Power Green Smoothies?

-So yes, we ALL need power nutrients to “fuel” our diet, to boost our immune system, etc. Whether it be for gut healing, for energy, for combatting sickness, for post workout recovery, or for just for overall wellness.
+So yes, we ALL need power nutrients to fuel our diet, to boost our immune system, etc. Whether it be for gut healing, for energy, for combatting sickness, for post workout recovery, or for just for overall wellness.

-What’s in a POWER Green Smoothie?
+Ingredients in POWER Green Smoothies

-This Power Fuel Green Smoothie Recipe is made of up green apples, lemon, coconut oil, steamed spinach (slightly steamed), mint, and orange juice.
+This Power Fuel Green Smoothie is made of up green apples, lemon, coconut oil, steamed spinach (slightly steamed), mint, and orange juice.

 1. When you combine Vitamin C rich foods (Orange Juice, Lemon, Apple) with plant based Iron (spinach), you get better Iron absorption.

 2. Adding the powerful antioxidant Quercetin (which is in apples) to your diet can help Quercetin can help stop inflammation.
-This antioxidant so powerful it can also help reduce chronic fatigue. (source).
-Why I love my Quercetin Packed Smoothies!
+This antioxidant so powerful it can also help reduce chronic fatigue.

 4. Lightly steaming spinach leaves before blending or consuming can ease digestion.
-Ya, you know how raw spinach can be.
-EEK!

 Print